-- POLICY 19: Establish design review procedures with clearly articulated standards for waterfront parcels to ensure quality, innovation, and context-sensitivity. - POLICY 20: Require commercial development along the Hudson River waterfront to provide pedestrian connections such as sidewalks and paths connecting with neighborhoods, schools, community centers, stores, and parks to reduce our carbon footprint. - POLICY 21: Discourage parking areas immediately adjacent to the Hudson River waterfront.
+POLICY 19: Establish design review procedures with clearly articulated standards for waterfront parcels to ensure quality, innovation, and context-sensitivity.

+POLICY 20: Require commercial development along the Hudson River waterfront to provide pedestrian connections such as sidewalks and paths connecting with neighborhoods, schools, community centers, stores, and parks to reduce our carbon footprint.